Athens Combo Ticket Book Your Trip Athens Tourist Pass

 This means that once you’re seated, a waiter will come by holding a large tray with all kinds of dishes including starters, salads, meat or fish dishes, and typical Greek “mezedes”.

-After explaining what all of those are, you are free to choose as many as you like.
+After explaining all those, you are free to choose as many as you like.
 Prices range between €3 and €8 per dish.

 • Address: Tripodon 14, 10558, Athens